To be eligible for the online MSA program, you must provide the following materials:

 |Multivariate Data Analysis||3.0 Credits|

-This course focuses on analyzing data using multivariate methods.
-The objective of the course is to give students the skills to be able to analyze and interpret multivariate data sets.
-Through real world business applications, students will learn to analyze business data and interpret results using a variety of methods including factor analysis, multiple linear regression, ANOVA, discriminant analysis, and Chi-square/contingency tables.
+Multivariate Data Analysis focuses on the skills students need to be able to analyze and interpret multivariate data sets.
+Through real-world applications, students will learn to analyze data and interpret results using a variety of methods including data visualizations, multiple linear regression, analysis of variance models, and Chi-square models.